 Why is professional photography an asset to you and your brand?

 Great British Exchange

 Howling Moon PR

 We’re going to start posting some articles here that we feel are very helpful in understanding product photography further.

 Starting off with this article from Wix, Product Photography 101: The Guide for Small Business Owners

 For all shoots we supply the full size high resolution images, and if you require further sizes from there you can either do those yourself or we can upload additional copies for you – there is obviously an additional charge for this.
 If you prefer to do this yourself there are several different ways.

 Most designers will have a copy Adobe Photoshop, this is how Photoshop can save you time in resizing in an easy batch process and please see https://photofocus.com/photography/adobe-tip-save-time-in-photoshop-with-the-image-processor-script/

 If you don’t have Photoshop there are several online apps that can always do this for you – such as https://tinyjpg.com/

-One last one if you’re a Windows user, this was actually recommended by a client, its an app to download https://www.bricelam.net/ImageResizer/ this one is very handy and easy to use, after installing, simply click right mouse button on an icon and the rest is easy.
+One last way, if you’re a Windows user, and this was actually recommended by a client, it’s an app to download https://www.bricelam.net/ImageResizer/ this one is very handy and easy to use, after installing, simply click right mouse button on an icon and the rest is easy.